-- Artificial rivulets on the cylinder modify the aerodynamic force coefficients (which vary with rivulet angle), and at particular rivulet configurations can cause a susceptibility to a galloping type instability. - Results obtained from the thin-film model are consistent with those in the literature.
-Under shear or pressure loading two symmetric rivulets form just windward of the separation points, while under full loading conditions the rivulets are asymmetric due to the additional effect of gravity. - Preliminary results from a fully coupled model demonstrate how the changing flow field influences the rivulet motion and growth.
+- (a) Artificial rivulets on the cylinder modify the aerodynamic force coefficients (which vary with rivulet angle), and at particular rivulet configurations can cause a susceptibility to a galloping-type instability. - (b) Results obtained from the thin-film model are consistent with those in the literature.
+Under shear or pressure loading two symmetric rivulets form just windward of the separation points, while under full loading conditions the rivulets are asymmetric owing to the additional effect of gravity. - (c) Preliminary results from a fully coupled model demonstrate how the changing flow field influences the rivulet motion and growth.